- Role-based, attribute-based, & just-in-time access to infrastructure

 - Logging like you've never seen

-This article will introduce several robust Corporate VPN alternatives to help you secure remote access using the infrastructure you already have.
+This article will introduce several best VPN alternatives for business to help you secure remote access using the infrastructure you already have.

 You’ll see how teams of all sizes—from three-person startups to large organizations like Peloton—have replaced outdated VPN architecture with secure, scalable, auditable solutions built for modern computing.